Classes and Lectures

 5 Week Classes

-Are you or your organization interested in offering beginner sewing but don’t know how to get started?
+Is your arts or cultural organization interested in offering beginner sewing but don’t know how to get started?
 These 5-week classes are for you!

 Introduction to Machine Quilting (5 Week Class)